yuanzhou15/csc59866-Final-Questions/README.md

 # csc59866-Final-Questions
+Yuan Zhou
+#### The multiple/T&F questions are in README, while the coding questions are in the jupyer notebook file.
 ### Multiple choice:

 Exploratory Data Analysis (EDA) is an approach/philosophy for data analysis that employs a variety of techniques (mostly graphical) to ?